 Gujarat is a leader in pharmaceutical manufacturing in India and accounts for 33% of country's sector turnover and 28% exports.
 More than 3,500 licenses have already been allotted to private players in 2017.
 With a turnover of USD 615 mn in 2014, Gujarat is also amongst India's top 5 biotech destinations.

 Gujarat is the largest producer and exporter of cotton in India, producing 27% of the country’s total output.
 The state has presence of 18 textile clusters estimated to be around USD 25 bn by the end of the year 2017, houses more than 90% of weaving machinery manufacturers of the country.

-Gujarat, home to several UNESCO identified heritage sites, world's largest temple complex and asiatic lions, recorded 38.3 mn tourists in the year 2015-16.
+Gujarat is home to several UNESCO identified heritage sites, world's largest temple complex and the Asiatic lions.
+The state recorded 42.6 mn tourists, both domestic and foreign, during 2016.